-Existing non-conforming uses are to be treated as approved conditional uses.

-2. Carports and walls shall be as regulated by the SU-2/DNA-SF Zone.
+- 1. Existing non-conforming uses and uses that become non-conforming with the adoption of this Plan are to be treated as approved conditional uses. - 2.
+Carports and walls shall be as regulated by the SU-2/DNA-SF Zone.